 Interest Rate Risk.
 If interest rates rise, the value of fixed-income securities or other instruments held by the Fund or the Underlying Fund would likely decrease.
 A measure investors commonly use to determine this price sensitivity is called duration.
-Fixedincome securities with longer durations tend to be more sensitive to interest rate changes, usually making their prices more volatile than those of securities with shorter durations.
-To the extent the Fund or the Underlying Fund invests a substantial portion of its assets in fixed-income securities with longer duration, rising interest rates may cause the value of the Fund's or the Underlying Fund's investments to decline significantly, which may adversely affect the value of the Fund.
-To the extent such rises are linked to increases in inflation, the inflation hedging instruments used by the Fund are designed to off-set such decreases in value.
-Even if the hedging strategy of the Fund performs as intended, however, an increase in interest rates may lead to heightened volatility in the fixed-income markets and adversely affect certain fixedincome investments, including those held by the Fund.
+Fixed-income securities with longer durations tend to be more sensitive to interest rate changes, usually making their prices more volatile than those of securities with shorter durations.
+To the extent the Fund or the Underlying Fund invests a substantial portion of its assets in fixed-income securities with longer duration, rising interest rates may cause the value of the Fund's or the Underlying Fund's investments to decline significantly, which would adversely affect the value of the Fund.
+An increase in interest rates may lead to heightened volatility in the fixed-income markets and adversely affect certain fixed-income investments, including those held by the Underlying Fund or the Fund.
 In addition, decreases in fixed income dealer market-making capacity may lead to lower trading volume, heightened volatility, wider bid-ask spreads and less transparent pricing in certain fixed-income markets.